iominh/minhongrails.github.io/README.md

-This site was built using Jekyll Bootstrap, so in order to compile the static generated site, simply run "jekyll serve" from the root of this directory and navigate the localhost:4000.
-Alternatively, deploy the generated _site directory that is created after running "jekyll"
+This site was built using Jekyll Bootstrap, so in order to compile the static generated site, simply run "jekyll serve" from the root of this directory and navigate to localhost:4000.
+Alternatively, deploy the _site directory that is created after running "jekyll"

 Common jekyll commands include: